 Check out our impact timeline to see how Age Demands Action campaigning continues to translate into real policy changes.

 This is a crucial year for development, as the Sustainable Development Goals, which include health, will be decided.
-It is a great opportunity to be heard, so we are continuing to voice our call for age-friendly health services.
+It is a great opportunity to be heard, so we will be continuing to voice our call for age-friendly health services.
 Find the facts about ageing and health in our handy infographic.

 (c) Jamillah Mwanjisi/HelpAge International